Should Your Dog Sleep on the Bed with You?

 I suggested that the owner have the dog sleep in her bedroom at night.
 The dog now sleeps quietly all night on a dog bed next to the owner’s.
 Problem solved—and the owner tells me it delights her to be able to look over the edge of her bed and see her beloved dog sleeping peacefully there.
 She can’t for the life of her remember why her canine pal had to sleep downstairs for eight years.

-Inappropriate Non-Aggressive Bed Behaviors
+Non-Aggressive Bed Behaviors You Want to Prevent

 There are many non-aggressive yet annoying, disruptive, dangerous, or otherwise inappropriate behaviors your uncrated and unsupervised dog can do at night.
 Lucy’s cat-chasing and Bonnie’s peeing are just two examples.
 Others include chewing on electrical cords and other potentially hazardous materials, destroying treasured possessions, romping on and off the bed, and getting into cupboards—behaviors that are disruptive and dangerous enough to demand nighttime confinement.
 For this reason, I recommend crating dogs who haven’t yet learned house manners (and especially young pups) at night.